 Diluting Essential Oils for Topical Use

-This action can lead to irritation and sensitization, which is essentially an allergic reaction that causes redness, inflammation, even blisters or other long term skin damage.
-This can happen this first time of improper use or after repeated uses of an undiluted essential oil.
+Many adverse reactions to essential oils occur when they are not properly diluted before topical application.
+In some cases, people may unknowingly apply an essential oil "neat" (undiluted) directly to their skin, assuming it's safe.
+This can lead to irritation and sensitization, which is essentially an allergic reaction causing redness, inflammation, blisters, or even long-term skin damage.
+This can happen with the first improper use or after repeated applications of undiluted essential oil.

-In general, if you develop a sensitization to a specific essential oil, the sensitivity can be long-lasting or even permanent.
-It’s typically recommended to avoid using that plant’s essential oil for 5-10 years before attempting to use it again.
-Since sensitization can be irreversible, it’s important to learn how to avoid it in the first place.
+If you develop sensitization to a particular essential oil, the sensitivity can be long-lasting or even permanent.
+It’s generally advised to avoid using that particular oil for 5-10 years before considering its use again.
+Since sensitization can be irreversible, it's crucial to understand how to prevent it in the first place.

-To prevent sensitization, always dilute an essential oil before applying it externally on your skin.
-Avoid using the same plant’s essential oil daily for long periods of time and try to switch things up every several weeks.
-If you notice any adverse skin reactions, discontinue use immediately.
-Damaged skin is more likely to experience sensitization, so if you have sensitive skin, dermatitis, eczema, or broken skin, proceed with extra caution.
+To prevent sensitization, always dilute essential oils before applying them to your skin.
+Avoid using the same essential oil from the same plant daily over extended periods – switching oils every few weeks is a good practice.
+If you notice any adverse skin reactions, stop using the oil immediately.
+Since damaged skin is more prone to sensitization, exercise extra caution if you have sensitive skin, dermatitis, eczema, or broken skin.

 Aromatherapy Bath Safety